cypherium/tech_archive/DataStructure.md

 PoW header includes the field `Worker` and `Timestamp` and `Difficulty` and `PredecessorHash`.

 The service string thus becomes the POW header.
-With the `nounce` field the validator committee is able to verify the PoW of this particular miner.
+With the `nonce` field the validator committee is able to verify the PoW of this particular miner.

 Field           |Length (Bytes)|Description